 - Modal – one that will display after a certain point as the reader is on your site.

-I recommend using the inline so you can get the code to embed where you see fit in your content.
-Once you make the form for your post, you can then try your hand at one of the other two types of sign ups.
+I recommend using the inline to get the code to embed where you see fit in your content.
+Once you make the form for your post, you can then try your hand at one of the other two types of sign-ups.

 Now comes the fun part!
 You can customize the font, colors, and wording!!
 The menu to make these changes runs vertically along the side of the screen.
 Click on each section and made the necessary edits.

 To start, you can click on each section of the form.
-For instance, if you click on the button, you will notice the button edits menu slides in.
+For instance, you will notice the button edits menu slides in if you click on the button.
 Edit each section as needed so that the form says what you need.
 You can also upload the thumbnail image of your printable by clicking on the image on the form.

-Once your form looks the way you want, review the remaining settings and set up the confirmation email so that once they agree to be on your list, they get their printable.
+Once your form looks the way you want, review the remaining settings and set up the confirmation email so that they get their printable once they agree to be on your list.

 Gear Icon – Type in what you want to display once someone signs up for the form!
 You can edit their message and type your own.
 You can also redirect them back to a specific page on your website (if you have a tripwire or bonus offer, you will put that link here so that as soon as they sign up for your form, they see your offer).